Locations:

 Mitral Valve Regurgitation

-Mitral valve regurgitation is a leaky valve in your heart.
-You may have no symptoms if the leak is minor.
-But more severe forms of the condition can cause symptoms (like trouble breathing) and affect how your heart works.
-The good news is healthcare providers can treat a leaky mitral valve, in turn helping you feel better and protecting your heart.
+Mitral valve regurgitation is a leaky valve in your heart’s left side.
+This common form of heart valve disease may not cause symptoms if the leak is minor.
+But a more severe leak can cause symptoms and affect how your heart works.
+Treatment for a mitral valve that doesn’t close all the way stops your blood from flowing backward.

 Overview